ibm-cloud-docs/openshift/registry.md

 ## Updating the global pull secret
 {: #oc-pull-secret-cli}

+[RHCOS worker nodes]{: tag-magenta}
+[RHEL worker nodes]{: tag-red}

-Complete the following steps to update the global pull secret in your {{site.data.keyword.openshiftlong_notm}} cluster.
+In clusters that use RHCOS workers or a combination or RHCOS and RHEL workers, you can complete the following steps to update the global pull secret in your {{site.data.keyword.openshiftlong_notm}} cluster.

+By default, your {{site.data.keyword.openshiftlong_notm}} cluster has a global image pull secret for the following registries, so that default {{site.data.keyword.redhat_openshift_notm}} components can be deployed.
+* `cloud.openshift.com`
+* `quay.io`
+* `registry.connect.redhat.com`
+* `registry.redhat.io`

+Do not replace the global pull secret with a pull secret that does not have credentials to the default Red Hat registries.
+If you do, the default {{site.data.keyword.redhat_openshift_notm}} components that are installed in your cluster, such as the OperatorHub, might fail because they can't pull images from these registries.
+{: important}

 1. Create a secret that has the credentials for the registry you want to use.